mostafaAbokhadra/Internship/MedSerg/perioperative/4-postOp.md

 - **for respiratory**: head on one side, deep breating and couging exercise, spirometer, positioning Q 2-3hours and encourage early manipulation within prescribed limits
 - **for circulation**:
     - **assess mobility**: ability to do leg exercises and to turn self
-    - gradual exercise e:i in bed leg planter and dorsi-flexion, dangling legs, move to chair, gradual ambulation
+    - gradual exercise e:i in bed dorsi-flexion, dangling legs, move to chair, gradual ambulation
     - maintain fluids and electorlytes balance and monitor signs of dehydration or fluid overload, and weight p.t daily
     - elevate legs when sitting and apply elastic stockings
     - encourage oral fluids as soon as